strathausen/blog/articles/unixblog.md

 <a href="http://http://stackoverflow.com/questions/3858671/unix-command-line-json-parser">Stackoverflow-question</a>
 or that <a href="http://http://trentm.com/json/">awesome json query and manipulation tool</a>
-(which, by coincidence, happens to be implemented in node.js too).
+(which, by coincidence, happens to be implemented in node.js too), also pandoc and asciidoc.

-Have bash glue them together.
+Now have bash glue them together.

 ``` bash
 # some sane default values for your blog